 Aloha means more than just hello.
-This quintessential Hawaiian greeting can also signify love, friendship, closeness, compassion, kindness, and grace.
-The aloha spirit or living with aloha mean treating other people with love, kindness, and goodness.
-Your clients will hear aloha throughout their trip and will soon be using the term themselves.
+This universally known greeting can also signify love, friendship, closeness, compassion, kindness, and grace.
+The Aloha spirit or living with aloha mean treating other people with love, kindness, and goodness.
+Your clients will hear aloha throughout their trip and will soon be using the term themselves!

-O‘ahu is the global epicenter for championship surfing.
+Oahu is the global epicenter for championship surfing.
 The world’s best surfers gather on the island’s famed North Shore every November and December for the Vans Triple Crown of Surfing, a trio of the sport’s most prestigious events, where pros challenge themselves on epic waves at Hale‘iwa, Sunset Beach, and Banzai Pipeline.
-The winter surf is way to high and rough for anyone but the professionals.
-However, the summer surf is calm and gentle enough for those just learning surfing or stand up paddle.

 A drive up Pali Highway leads to Queen Emma Summer Palace, a charming Hawaiian-Victorian home that served as a retreat for Queen Emma, King Kamehameha IV, and their son Prince Albert in the 1800s.
 Further along up Pali Highway is the Nu‘uanu Pali Lookout, home to spectacular Windward Coast views, and the site of the Battle of Nu‘uanu which enabled Kamehameha I to unite the Hawaiian Islands under his rule.

-In Waipahu, Hawai‘i’s Plantation Village explores how more than 400,000 immigrants who worked the island’s plantations contributed to making Hawai‘i the contemporary vibrant multi-ethnic community it is today.
+In Waipahu, Hawaii’s Plantation Village explores how more than 400,000 immigrants who worked the island’s plantations contributed to making Hawaii the contemporary vibrant multi-ethnic community it is today.
 These plantation workers brought their foods and cooking traditions with which mingled and influenced native Hawaiian dishes.
-Many traditional Hawaiian dishes are rooted in the foods and cooking styles that people brought from China, Japan, Portugal, Korea, the Philippines, and beyond.
+Many traditional Hawaiian dishes are rooted in the foods and cooking styles that people brought from their native lands.